bjkawecki/Open-RU-Pool/README.md

 The `main.py` generates a csv-table from the folder `output`.

 I used `csv_to_yaml.py` to create a starting point from a csv-table, that I put together in a rather cumbersome process.

+The language of the folders and translations currently is German.